michael-gutwein/checkers/README.md

 done:
-board generator
+board generator,
-game generator
+game generator,
+piece class,
+import pieces to board,
+movement,

 to do:

-piece class
-import pieces to board
-movement
-check if a move is valid
+check if a move is valid,
 graphics?
 (If we have time)